Tibes Indigenous Ceremonial Center

 The Tibes Indigenous Ceremonial Center (Centro Ceremonial Indígena de Tibes) in Sector La Vega de Taní, Barrio Tibes, Ponce, Puerto Rico, houses one of the most important archaeological discoveries made in the Antilles.
-The discovery provides an insight as to how the indigenous tribes of the Igneri and Taínos lived and played during and before the arrival of Christopher Columbus to the New World.
+The discovery provides an insight as to how the Indigenous tribes of the Igneri and Taínos lived and played during and before the arrival of Christopher Columbus to the New World.
 Tibes is the oldest Antillean Indian ceremonial and sports complex yet uncovered in Puerto Rico.

+According to archeologists, the ball parks and ceremonial centers were built by the Igneri culture, a Pre-Taíno tribe which inhabited the island.
+Modern technology tells us that the area was populated in 25 AD and that the Igneri abandoned the area in 600 AD for some unknown reason or reasons.
+The Taínos, then, populated the same area in 1000 AD.
+Over 186 human remains were found within the boundaries of the ceremonial center, in what is considered to be the largest Indigenous cemetery in the region.
+Most of the remains were from the Igneri culture.

-Within its boundaries is also the largest indigenous cemetery discovered to date – consisting of 186 human skeletons, most from the Igneri and the rest from the pre-Taíno cultures.
+Within its boundaries is also the largest Indigenous cemetery discovered to date – consisting of 186 human skeletons, most from the Igneri and the rest from the pre-Taíno cultures.
 Based on the orientation of the ceremonial plazas, this is also believed to be the oldest astronomical observatory in the Antilles.
 The museum was established in 1982 and restored in 1991.